lqc/thinkcspy/source/lists.rst

     True
     >>> 'debauchery' in horsemen
     False
     >>> 'debauchery' not in horsemen
     True

-This allows a more elegant version of the nested loop program we previously used to count the number of students doing Computer Science in the section :ref:`nested_data`:
+Using this produces a more elegant version of the nested loop program we previously used to count the number of students doing Computer Science in the section :ref:`nested_data`: